 Will the home meet your needs now and in the future?
 Depending on your age and place in life, there is the chance your needs in a home will change over time.

 Many people in the early stages of starting a family opt to buy homes in areas with a high level of walkability and local convenience, as opposed to an abundance of space or a large yard.
-As their children begin to grow, they often decide to sell or rent their home and then move toward more suburban areas where they can afford a larger piece of property or into home that is located within a highly-rated school district.
+As their children begin to grow, they often decide to sell or rent their home and then move toward more suburban areas where they can afford a larger piece of property or into a home that is located within a highly-rated school district.

 Do-it-yourselfers and people with outdoor hobbies will probably need a garage or want extra storage space to hold their tools and recreational equipment.
 Amateur chefs and Food Network fans tend to desire modern kitchens and dining rooms suitable for entertaining large parties.